Recommended Places to Stay in Shiga Kogen

-As Shiga Kogen’s most central village with the largest concentration of accommodation, restaurants and bars, Takamagahara is the resort’s main hub.
+On the fringe of Shiga Kogen’s most central village, Takamagahara is another of resort’s main hubs.
 Located in the heart of what is considered the resort’s Central Area – comprised of 13 of Shiga’s 18 ski areas – Takamagahara is the best place to stay if you are looking for convenience, ease of access to the overall resort, and the greatest choice of nightlife within walking distance.

 Situated at the base of the Mt Higashidate, Takamagahara is the literal heart of the resort giving you direct access to slopes including Terakoya, Ichinose Family, Takamagahara, Tanne no Mori, the Olympic Course and more.

 While there is no ski in/out accommodation in Takamagahara, the proximity of several hotels to the slopes and central chairlifts offers equivalent ease and access.
 The village also includes public bus stops connecting visitors to all areas of the resort including Hasuike, where you can connect to the express bus service from/to Nagano Station.
 When staying in Takamagahara, we recommend:

 Ideally located in Shiga Kogen’s central Takamagahara, Hotel Sunny Shiga offers guests everything needed in a family-friendly ski hotel in the heart of the resort.
 Rooms come in a variety of sizes and styles – some with private bathrooms – including both Western and Japanese ‘futon’ (on-floor) bedding.
 Catering to single travelers, couples, families and larger groups the hotel is well-appointed for short or longer stays.